Mohab25/PyQGIS_Polygons_with_holes/README.md

 # PyQGIS_Polygons_with_holes
-a script to select all polygons contain holes in an active layer with pyqgis
+a script selects all polygons contain holes in an active layer with pyqgis